-You’ll need to take out a policy before a covered event occurs, like a severe injury, for example.
-So, if you become seriously injured and then take out a life insurance policy, you wouldn’t be able to claim this injury on your cover.
+You’ll need to take out a policy before an insured event (like a severe injury) occurs.
+If you become seriously injured and then take out a life insurance policy, you wouldn’t be able to claim this injury on your cover.

-It’s also worth noting that many superannuation funds include a level of life insurance.
-Unsure if you already have life insurance through your superannuation?
-Call up your super fund to check, as that cover may be insufficient for your needs.
+It’s also worth noting that many superannuation funds include some form of life insurance.
+If you want to check if you already have life insurance through your superannuation, call up your super fund.
+You might find that the cover you have through your super may be insufficient for your needs.

-If you’re wondering if life insurance is worth it for you and your family, consider these four reasons why Aussies may take out cover:
+If you’re wondering if life insurance is worth it for you and your family, consider these four reasons why you may want to take out cover:

-Even if you are more likely to claim on a life insurance policy than someone else, you may still be able to take out cover.
+Even if you’re more likely to claim on a life insurance policy than someone else, you may still be able to take out cover.
 However, life insurance for high-risk individuals will usually cost more.

 Some examples that may categorise you as a high-risk individual include:

-That said, all risk-rated insurance products are priced based on the risk of the individual, male or female.
-So, if a woman leads a risky lifestyle, is older, or has medical conditions that might lead to a claim in the future, there’s every chance she may pay more for life insurance than a man who is considered ‘less risky’.
+All risk-rated insurance products are priced based on the risk of the individual, male or female.
+So, if a woman lives a risky lifestyle, is older or has medical conditions that might lead to a claim in the future, there’s every chance she may pay more for life insurance than a man who is considered ‘less risky’.

 If you’re curious about what you’ll pay for life insurance, one of the easiest ways to find out is to get a life insurance quote using our comparison service.

 No, you can’t claim any tax deductions for life insurance premiums.
-However, income protection insurance premiums can be tax-deductible, as it protects against loss of income; not life.
-You should talk to a qualified tax specialist to determine what you’re able to claim on tax each financial year.
+However, income protection insurance premiums may be tax-deductible, as it protects against loss of income, not life1.
+You should consider talking to a qualified tax specialist to determine what you can claim on tax each financial year.

 Please note: This information is provided for information purposes only and does not constitute tax advice.